Kornelch/ChroTeMoVi/README.md

-Chromosome Territory Modeler and Viewer - project repository.
+#Chromosome Territory Modeler and Viewer - project repository.

 This page contains information about Chromosome Territory Modeller and Chromosome Territory Viewer.

-Files in the repository: Chromosome Territory Modeller, Chromosome Territory Viever,
+Files in the repository:

+- Chromosome Territory Modeller,
+- Chromosome Territory Viever,
-Script for testing software environment,
+- Script for testing software environment,
-User Manual
+- User Manual,
+- Readme,
+- License.

+Repository also contains Media folder with screendumps and screencasts